 I used vanilla stevia, as it not only provided sweetness, but it provided a vanilla flavor.

-Adding Alcohol to Ice Cream
+Why Add Alcohol to Keto Ice Cream

 In traditional homemade ice cream recipes, adding a shot of vodka allows the ice cream to be scoopable and remain creamy.
 I was worried the alcohol flavor would be evident, but I couldn’t taste it at all.